Relax and Trust: Integrative Pediatrician Helps Empower Parents

 Parents Are Stressed

-Modern parenting faces unprecedented challenges, largely due to information overload.
-Warsh identifies stress as a major issue, particularly for first-time parents.
+Modern parents face unprecedented challenges, largely due to information overload.
+Warsh said stress is a major issue, particularly for first-time parents.

-“The stress has increased because I feel like people don’t trust themselves as much anymore because there’s just so much access to information—it’s really hard to synthesize it, and you always feel like you’re missing something or doing the wrong thing,” he said.
+“The stress has increased because I feel like people don’t trust themselves as much anymore because there’s just so much access to information,” he said.
+“It’s really hard to synthesize it, and you always feel like you’re missing something or doing the wrong thing.”

 Trusting Parental Intuition

 “You have to go back to remembering that there’s nothing more powerful than our gut instincts,” he said.
 “And if there’s anything that a smart doctor will use—number one is a mom’s instincts.
-I think that’s a super, super helpful piece of information to have when you’re thinking about anything that’s health or wellness,” he added.
+I think that’s a super, super helpful piece of information to have when you’re thinking about anything that’s health or wellness.”

-First-time parents often worry excessively, Warsh noted, as they navigate unfamiliar territory without self-trust—a sentiment he shares in the book.
+First-time parents often worry excessively, Warsh noted, because they are navigating unfamiliar territory without self-trust.

-Warsh hopes his book will help parents feel confident raising their children in a way that works best for them and their children while also finding joy in the process.
+Warsh said he hopes his book will help parents feel confident raising their children in a way that works best for their family while also finding joy in the process.

 Warsh is not the first expert to recognize the power of intuition and its role in health and healing.

-In her book “Radical Remission: Surviving Cancer Against All Odds,” Dr. Kelly Turner, who is a researcher and psychologist, investigated more than 1,000 cases of people who recovered from a severe and often terminal cancer diagnoses.
-They all shared nine factors in common, one of which was following their intuition.
-An entire chapter of the book is dedicated to intuition and gives several examples of how patients used it to guide their healing.
+In her book “Radical Remission: Surviving Cancer Against All Odds,” Dr. Kelly Turner, a researcher and psychologist, investigated more than 1,000 cases of people who recovered from severe and often terminal cancer diagnoses.
+They all shared nine factors in common, one of which was an ability to follow their intuition.
+The book gives several examples of how patients used intuition to guide their healing.

 Dr. Judith Orlof is a psychiatrist, intuitive healer, and author who has written several bestselling books that combine psychiatry, intuition, and personal growth.
 She teaches people to use intuition to heal emotionally, mentally, and physically.
 She also advocates for using intuition in conventional medicine, encouraging doctors and health care providers to trust their intuition to better understand and treat their patients.